Guide To Building Your Ecommerce Sales Funnel For Better Conversions (With Examples)

 With so many approaches to bring customers to your online store, it can be very overwhelming to choose a single one to begin with.
 Should you go for paid marketing or referral campaigns?
 Or should you just focus on your website content?
 You may have also heard of word of mouth marketing as well.

 These approaches are also known as sales channels and each one of them has their own pros and cons at different levels in the buyer journey.

-In order to bring a structure to your entire marketing, it is important that you begin by building a marketing funnel or a sales funnel for your ecommerce business.
+In order to bring a structure to your entire marketing, it is important that you build an ecommerce sales funnel for your business.

 A sales funnel is the path that potential customers take from the moment they become aware of your product to the point at which they make a purchase.
-The process starts with inbound marketing strategies such as content generation and social media followed by nurturing communications to persuade customers to try your product.
+The process starts with inbound marketing strategies such as content generation and social media followed by nurturing communications to persuade customers to try your product to drive sales.